 - a.
-Identify whether wetlands are present on or near the site(s) affected by proposed construction (maps of wetlands may be obtained from the U.S. Fish and Wildlife Service's National Wetland Inventory (NWI) website available online at https://www.fws.gov/wetlands/).
-The presence of hydric soils may also indicate wetlands; consult the NRCS WSS https://websoilsurvey.sc.egov.usda.gov for hydric soil data - b.
-Include the wetland map(s) with the project location(s) clearly indicated. - c.
-NWI maps are a gross indicator, so if it appears wetlands are present, and project design or routing cannot avoid them, a delineation should be conducted.
-Results of the delineation and a concise project description are provided to the nearest U.S. Army Corps of Engineers office (Regulatory Branch) with a request for a preliminary jurisdictional determination and associated permit requirements.
-Additional guidance can be found in Subpart G of RUS's regulation (https://www.rd.usda.gov/files/1970g.pdf)
+Identify whether wetlands are present on or near the site(s) affected by proposed construction (maps of wetlands may be obtained from the U.S. Fish and Wildlife Service's National Wetland Inventory (NWI) website available online at Wetlands Mapper | U.S. Fish & Wildlife Service (fws.gov) The presence of hydric soils may also indicate wetlands; consult the NRCS WSS Web Soil Survey Home (usda.gov) for hydric soil data. - b.
+Include the wetland map(s) with the project location(s) clearly indicated.
+NWI maps are a gross indicator, so if it appears wetlands are present, and project design or routing cannot avoid them, a wetland delineation should be conducted.
+Results of the delineation and a concise project description are provided to the nearest U.S. Army

+Corps of Engineers office (Regulatory Branch) with a request for a preliminary jurisdictional determination and associated permit requirements.

+Additional guidance can be found in Subpart G of RUS's instructions.
+See link in the Resources Section of this document.

-Note: For most projects involving buried cable, applicants will be able to utilize the U.S. Army Corps of Engineers, Nationwide Permit Number 12, Utility Line Activities.
+Note: For most projects involving buried cable, applicants may be able to utilize a U.S. Army Corps of Engineers, Nationwide Permit.
+The permit numbers have changed so contact the Regional USACE Office for details.
+React App (army.mil).